Alex-Jando/HTTP-PyServer/README.md

 HTTP-PyServer is also very flexible on your project layout.
 It ensures security by allowing you to specify which files to send, and to where.
 HTTP-PyServer allows you to do everything you need whilst keeping hands relaxed with as few lines of code as possible.

+# Features

+- Return various filetypes (HTML, CSS, JS, JSON, Images, Video)
+- Get information from the users request (Headers, IP Address, Queries)
+- Handle any HTTP request type
+- Use a custom logger to record any server activity how you want
+- Utilizes multi-threading to ensure quick response times
+- Relies on **NO NON-NATIVE LIBRARIES** which leads to super quick runtimes
+- Handle wildcard routes to access different ressources
+- Cache information in the server and automaticall delete it after a certain time
+- Store user data in sessions to identify profiles
+- Integrate python code into your static files with templating

 # Installing

 Install HTTP-PyServer using pip from the command line.